sycarion/querquedule/README.md

 ## Object

 The object of the game is to clear the map of locusts with 40 moves or less.
+You have various anatine